Peter Jeffrey (RAAF officer): Middle East

 Squadron Leader Jeffrey (left) discusses the new P-40 Tomahawk with Flying Officer Peter Turnbull in Palestine, 6 June 1941.

 Sailing via Bombay, India, No. 3 Squadron arrived at Suez, Egypt, in late August 1940.
 Along with most of his comrades, Jeffrey flew obsolescent Gloster Gladiator biplanes in support of the Australian 6th Division during the North African Campaign; he claimed no victories at this stage.
 Promoted squadron leader, he took over No. 3 Squadron from Wing Commander Ian McLachlan on 13 February 1941, by which time the unit had converted to Hawker Hurricane monoplane fighters.
 Based at RAF Benina in defence of Benghazi when Jeffrey assumed command, No. 3 Squadron retreated eastwards only hours ahead of German tanks after Rommel launched his offensive in April.
 The Australians were forced to use ten different airfields in as many days before the Allies regrouped.

 Jeffrey was flying a Hurricane when he claimed his first aerial victory on 15 April 1941.
 Following a flight of four German Junkers Ju 52 transports back to their base near Fort Capuzzo, Libya, he shot one down before it landed and strafed the other three on the ground, setting all on fire.
 He was decorated with the Distinguished Flying Cross (DFC) for this exploit, as well as his "untiring efforts" and "high standard of efficiency ... under extremely trying conditions"; the award was promulgated in the London Gazette on 13 May.
 After converting to P-40 Tomahawks the same month, No. 3 Squadron took part in the Syria-Lebanon Campaign.
-Jeffrey scored the unit's first victory in the new fighter when he shot down in flames an Italian Junkers Ju 88 over the sea near Beirut on 13 June 1941.
+Jeffrey scored the unit's first victory in the new fighter when he shot down in flames an Italian-operated Junkers Ju 88 over the sea near Beirut on 13 June 1941.
 Two days later he destroyed a Vichy French Martin 167 bomber in southern Syria.
 Jeffrey was credited with another Ju 88 before the squadron returned to North Africa in September to support the Allied counter-attack against the Afrika Korps.
 He was mentioned in despatches on 24 September 1941.

 Wing Commander Jeffrey (right) with the man he rescued from behind enemy lines, Sergeant Pilot "Tiny" Cameron, on 30 November 1941.